webdevfe/Web-Development/README.md

 e: jorawebdev@gmail.com

 ## Professional Experience
-Web Developer with solid technical experience of 18+ years in San Francisco Bay Area.
-I work with most of the modern UI frameworks and libraries: Angular, React, Vue, Polymer, LitElement, Web Components and more.
-I can build your backend and REST APIs in Node.js, PHP and Python with SQL or NoSQL DBs and deploy to Cloud or traditional servers.
+I'm a Generalist Web Developer with solid technical experience in San Francisco Bay Area.
+I work with most of the modern UI frameworks and libraries: Angular, React, Vue, Polymer, litElement, Web Components and more.
+On the backend I work with building REST APIs in Node.js, PHP, Python and databases: SQL or NoSQL.
+I deploy web apps to Cloud or traditional servers.

 * 18 + years of solid web development experience
 * I work with modern technologies